 Under our Articles, our directors may convene a general meeting at such time and place as they may determine.
 At least 14 clear days' notice in writing counting from the date of service by electronic means shall be given for any general meeting.
-The board of directors of the Company may call extraordinary general meetings, and must convene an extraordinary general meeting upon the requisition in writing of shareholders holding at least 10% of the paid up voting share capital of the Company present in person or by proxy and entitled to vote will be a quorum for all purposes.
+The board of directors of the Company may call extraordinary general meetings, and must convene an extraordinary general meeting upon the requisition in writing of shareholders holding at least 10% of the paid up voting share capital of the Company.
+One or more shareholders holding at least a majority of the paid up voting share capital of the Company present in person or by proxy and entitled to vote will be a quorum for all purposes.